Vaccines for Travel and Immunization

-The vaccinations you need to get before traveling depend on several factors, including:
+The vaccinations you need to get before traveling depend on the country you are planning to visit.

 Some countries require proof of vaccination against certain diseases, such as yellow fever or polio.
 However, it is important to get regular vaccinations as some countries may ask you for your vaccination history before you travel.

-Your health.
-If you are pregnant, have a medical condition, or have a weakened immune system, you may need additional vaccinations.
+If you are pregnant, have a medical condition, or have a weak immune system, then you may need additional vaccinations.

 Our experienced health care professionals will discuss your health and counsel you on preventative care and healthy choices.